Music is the universal language.

 How will the Deaf & Hard Of Hearing communicate?

-Last summer while browsing YouTube, I watched Disturbed perform The Sound Of Silence on Conan.
+While browsing Youtube, I watched Disturbed perform The Sound Of Silence on Conan.
 I was mesmerized.
 In that moment, it dawned on me the human voice is a musical instrument.
 Sweet Child O’ Mine’s opening riff is the first time a guitar spoke to me, albeit briefly.
-The Sound Of Silence eargasm lasted for the entire song.
+The Sound Of Silence vocalgasm lasted for the entire song.

 Who is the voice behind these insane vocals?
 The band behind the music?